This topic describes several basic terms used in OSS.

 A region is specified when a bucket is created.
 After a bucket is created, its region cannot be changed.
 All objects in this bucket are stored in the corresponding data center.
 Regions are configured for buckets instead of objects.

 The access credential that is used to identify the requester.
 An AccessKey pair consists of an AccessKey ID and an AccessKey secret.
 OSS uses an AccessKey pair that includes an AccessKey ID and an AccessKey secret to implement symmetric encryption and verify the identity of a requester.
 The AccessKey ID is used to identify a user.
-The AccessKey secret is used to encrypt the signature string and for OSS to verify the signature string.
+The AccessKey secret is used to encrypt and verify the signature string.
 The AccessKey secret must be kept confidential.
 OSS supports AccessKey pairs obtained by using the following methods:

 - The bucket owner applies for an AccessKey pair.